Landscape Photography/Cultural Geography

 Zilkha Gallery 106

 We will explore the definition of landscape photography as it relates to the realities of the 21st century where wildness is contained within boundaries or otherwise controlled, developed, or contaminated.
 We will consider the medium of photography as a visual force within American culture by surveying landscape photography from the nineteenth-century photographers who accompanied geologic survey teams and developers to the unsettled West, to current landscape photographic practice.
 Through the viewing of slides, books, and prints, the photograph will be studied as a specific medium that excels both at description and as artistic expression.
 We will begin by viewing the images by Timothy O'Sullivan, who photographed along the Fortieth Parallel as part of Clarence King's first survey in 1867.
 Remarkable in their formal beauty, O'Sullivan's photographs portrayed the frontier with an unflinching clarity, seen only rarely until much later on, in the work of Evans, Weston, and Strand of the 1930s.
 The concept of the frontier had become a relic by the turn of the century; photographers have since portrayed the land as pastoral impression (Steichen), as expression of self (Stieglitz), as formalist investigation (Weston), and as an optimistic drama of light and majesty (Ansel Adams).
 The New Topographic photographers of the 1970s looked at sites such as industrial parks and land development in the West with a cool reserve.
 Current photographers such as Burtynsky and Misrach make gorgeous color pictures of industrial sites and of land tortured by human use.

 Enrollment is limited to 16 students.
-This course is not open to auditors.

 A syllabus for this course is available at: